camendezl/ocp-bkp/README.md

 # ocp-bkp
-Playbook for taking a OCP 3 bacup
+Playbook for taking a OCP 3 backup